There’s never a shortage of new restaurants and attractions popping up around the foothills of the Great Smoky Mountains.

 This dessert eatery is known for its crazy creations, with toppings and treats that rise high above the top of your typical mason jar.

-And soon, this South Carolina-based restaurant will have a new home in the Smoky Mountains.
+And now, this South Carolina-based restaurant has a new home in the Smoky Mountains.

 This restaurant offers pizza, calzones, meatballs, wings, appetizers and other Italian favorites.
 Be sure to follow them on social media to check out their specials.